JPG to Excel Converter

 What the Excel output contains

-The converter creates an XLSX spreadsheet from the detected table structure.
+The converter creates editable XLSX and XLS spreadsheets plus a UTF-8 CSV copy from the detected table structure.
 It is still OCR output, so important amounts, dates, IDs, and formulas should be reviewed before use.

 • Rows and columns are extracted as editable spreadsheet cells, not as a flat screenshot.

-• You can open the file in Excel, Google Sheets, Numbers, or compatible spreadsheet software.
+• Open XLSX or XLS in Excel, Google Sheets, Numbers, or compatible spreadsheet software, or use CSV for simpler data import.

 • Merged cells, wrapped headers, and unusual layouts may need manual cleanup after export.